antonmi/ALF/README.md

 ```elixir
 :ok = ALF.Manager.start(ThePipeline)
 ```
-This starts a manager (GenServer) with `ThePipeline` name.
-The manager starts all the components and puts them under another DynamicSupervisor supervision tree.
+This starts a manager (GenServer) with the `ThePipeline` name.
+The manager starts all the components and puts them under another supervision tree.

 ### Use the pipeline
 The only interface currently is the `stream_to` function (`stream_to/2` and `stream_to/3`).